-Colored Bottles.
+Colored Bottles are so much fun!
 Seal colored water in bottles for your child to shake and explore.

-Snack and paint – use baby food as finger paint with your new eater.
+Snack and paint uses baby food as finger paint with your new eater.

-Practice stacking.
-Use chunks of food as building blocks with your baby.
+Practice stacking using chunks of food as building blocks with your baby.
 They can put food on top of each other while they eat.